jumehan/bse-analysis/README.md

 - `npm run dev` to run dev mode on your local server

 Note: this project requires `.env` variables to run correctly

+To run the tests, run:

+- `npm test` to run all tests on your local server